alejandrogzi/bed2gtf/README.md

 1. get rust (as described above)
 2. run `git clone https://github.com/alejandrogzi/bed2gtf.git && cd bed2gtf`
-3. run `cargo run --release <BED> <ISOFORMS>`(arguments are positional, so you do not need to specify --bed/--isoforms)
+3. run `cargo run --release <BED> <ISOFORMS> <OUTPUT>`(arguments are positional, so you do not need to specify --bed/--isoforms)

 ## Output

-bed2gtf will send the output directly to the same .bed file path
+bed2gtf will send the output directly to the same .bed file path if you specify so

 ```
+bed2gtf annotation.bed isoforms.txt output.gtf

 .
 ├── ...
 ├── isoforms.txt
 ├── annotation.bed
 └── output.gtf
 ```
 where `output.gtf` is the result.
-Any intermediate files are deleted, since there is no need to keep them.

 ## FAQ
 ### Why?